 You can jump to other parts of this website below, or continue for more details about Alan’s previous work and links to related websites.

-AtKisson has provided in-depth strategic advice and analytical support to global companies, NGOs, and governments for many years.
+AtKisson provided in-depth strategic advice and analytical support to global companies, NGOs, and governments for many years.
 His writing and thinking has been influential in several areas of sustainable development practice, starting with indicators of sustainability in the 1990s.
 In the 2000s he focused on developing and spreading strategy tools and methods for sustainable development and on supporting organizations to become leaders in that field.
 In the 2010s he focused on strategies for economic transformation, including how to advance the “Green Economy”, transform the finance sector, and make investment in the “Blue Economy” of the sea more sustainable, in addition to supporting the United Nations Secretariat in its work to begin implementing the 2030 Agenda and the Sustainable Development Goals.

 AtKisson’s books have sold over 50,000 copies and have been used in university classes and professional training programs in several countries.
 President José Manuel Barroso of the European Commission appointed AtKisson to his advisory council on Science and Technology in 2013 (he was the only member of that council who was not formally a scientist or engineer).

 AtKisson is the inventor and lead developer of the Sustainability Compass, the VISIS Method, the Pyramid workshop for sustainable development planning, the Amoeba model for accelerating innovation and change, and other Accelerator tools and methods used in schools, training programs and organizations around the world.
 His work has influenced thousands of people who use these tools to learn the principles of sustainability and systems thinking, teach them in schools and universities, convene stakeholders, train change agents, manage CSR programs, and facilitate other aspects of modern sustainability practice.
 (For quick intro to this approach, see his TEDx talk at Uppsala University in Sweden, from 2014.)

 Organizations and initiatives

 As founder of the international AtKisson Group, a social enterprise established in 1992, Alan AtKisson developed a professional network of Affiliates and Partners in a dozen countries.
 Participants in the AtKisson Group — renamed in 2018 as the Sustainability Accelerator Network (when Alan shifted into government service) — include academic centers of sustainability expertise in Sweden, the US, Thailand, Russia, and Australia, as well as several non-profit foundations and private consultancies.
-In addition to training people on the use of Accelerator tools, members of the Group also advise companies, governments, cities, and educational institutions on sustainability strategy, policy, research, and initiative design.
+In addition to training people on the use of Accelerator tools, members of the network also advise companies, governments, cities, and educational institutions on sustainability strategy, policy, research, and initiative design.

-Starting in 2011, working with colleagues Robert Steele and Lister Hannah, AtKisson helped the volunteer-driven NGO Compass Education get started, with an initial focus on Southeast Asia.
+Starting in 2011, working with colleagues Robert Steele and Lister Hannah, AtKisson helped the international, volunteer-driven NGO Compass Education get started, with an initial focus on Southeast Asia.
 The program has now spread to Latin America and the Middle East.
 Offering a “whole school” approach to sustainability, Compass Education spun off from AtKisson Group and established itself as a separate, not-for-profit organization.
 Its dedicated trainers provide professional development and empowerment programs to hundreds of teachers, students, and administrators in several international locations (with a special focus on international schools).

-In 2015, AtKisson Group launched a new multi-stakeholder partnership and social media campaign called 17Goals, with the aim of promoting the adoption and implementation of the UN Sustainable Development Goals (SDGs).
-17Goals, which involves over 20 organizations in a dozen countries, is officially registered with the United Nations, and the free tools and resources that it has made available have been downloaded many thousands of times by governmental, business, and educational programs.
-The partnership is officially closed but the 17goals.org website is still available to help introduce people to the SDGs, deepen their understanding about them, and get them engaged on implementing the SDGs in their local context.
+In 2015, AtKisson developed and launched a multi-stakeholder partnership and social media campaign called 17Goals, with the aim of promoting the adoption and implementation of the UN Sustainable Development Goals (SDGs).
+17Goals, which involved over 20 organizations in a dozen countries, was officially registered with the United Nations, and the free tools and resources that it has made available have been downloaded many thousands of times by governmental, business, and educational programs.
+The partnership is officially closed but the 17goals.org website is still available to help introduce people to the SDGs, to deepen their understanding about them, and to get them engaged on implementing the SDGs in their local context.

 A lifetime of dedication to advancing sustainability

-Educated in science, philosophy, and language at Tulane University (US) and Oxford University (UK), AtKisson was deeply affected by early sustainability books such as The Limits to Growth (1972).
-He first worked as a social worker and counselor, in both New Orleans and Southeast Asia; and he was selected to the Henry Luce Scholars program in 1981.
+Educated in science, philosophy, and language at Tulane University (US) and Oxford University (UK), Alan AtKisson was deeply affected by early sustainability books such as The Limits to Growth (1972).
+He first worked as a social worker and counselor, in both New Orleans and Southeast Asia; and he was selected to the Henry Luce Scholar program in 1981.
 In the mid-1980s, he was a singer-songwriter and rock musician in New York City.
 He also co-founded and managed a small designer clothing company, selling to department stores and boutiques in New York and across the US; and he managed the US branch of an international NGO focused on peace and cultural exchange (Servas).

 In 1988 AtKisson changed gears dramatically, moved to Seattle, and began his career in sustainability by editing the award-winning journal In Context, which took a whole-systems approach to the newly emerging field (1988-1992).
 In 1990, he co-founded the Sustainable Seattle initiative, a volunteer-based program that created the world’s first city-wide sustainability indicators report, using a broad stakeholder engagement process.
 Sustainable Seattle became a model “Best Practice” (as formally recognized by the United Nations HABITAT II conference in 1996), and it was copied in many countries.
 In 1992, AtKisson founded the consultancy that grew into AtKisson Group and he began to work internationally, eventually relocating to Stockholm, Sweden, in 2000.

 When AtKisson was inducted into the Sustainability Hall of Fame by the International Society of Sustainability Professionals in 2013, he joined a list of honorees that included many of his own role models and inspirations in the field, including Ray Anderson, John Elkington, Hunter Lovins, Karl-Henrik Robèrt, and Hazel Henderson, among others.
 In response to being inducted, AtKisson wrote a reflective “letter to my colleagues” that became a very short (50 pages) bestselling book.
 Sustainability is for Everyone, first published in 2013 (and updated in 2017), has since been translated into several languages and has often been given out by companies or university programs to all their employees or alumni.
 AtKisson’s other full-length books include Believing Cassandra (1999), The Sustainability Transformation (2010), and Life Beyond Growth (2012); and a collection of essays, Because We Believe in the Future (2012).
 His Collected Poems were published in 2009.
-His latest book, Parachuting Cats into Borneo — and other lessons from the Change Café (2016) — is a supportive companion to anyone promoting positive, transformative change, and co-authored with his long-time teaching partner Axel Klimek — was released in July 2016.
+His latest book, Parachuting Cats into Borneo — and other lessons from the Change Café (2016) — is a supportive companion-guide to anyone promoting positive, transformative change, and co-authored with his long-time teaching partner Axel Klimek.

 AtKisson is a long-time member of the Balaton Group, an international network of sustainability researchers and practitioners founded in 1982 by Donella Meadows and Dennis Meadows (the lead authors of The Limits to Growth).
 He served as President of the Balaton Group (also known as the International Network of Resource Information Centers, or INRIC) from 2006-2012.